 Supporting Local Youth

-The Rotary Club of Cranleigh has supported the young people of Cranleigh and involved them in many different activities over the years.
+Kids Out 2013The Rotary Club of Cranleigh has supported the young people of Cranleigh and involved them in many different activities over the years.

 Each year, local schools are invited to enter the national Youth Speaks competition, in which three students speak on their chosen topic in front of an audience.
-The 2011 final will be held in Cranleigh School (see separate page).
-End Polio Now postercomp 2011Other national Rotary competitions include Young Photographer, Young Musician, Young Chef and Young Writer.
+Other national Rotary competitions include Young Photographer, Young Musician, Young Chef and Young Writer.

 The talents of young people are also tested in the 'End Polio Now' poster and painting competition.
 The 2011 winners were Sophie Thornton-Wood and Lily Mitchell, both from Cranleigh Preparatory School (photo at right).
 The competition advertises Rotary’s campaign over the last 25 years to rid the world of polio: every £1 donated enables 5 children to be immunised against this crippling disease.